zhaohuic/Docs/docs/Softwares/matlab.md

 login-1-45 ~ >: echo $HOME
 /home/g/guest24
 ```

+For details on how to Logon to Lochness from local computer please see this [link](https://hackmd.io/@absrocks/BJRlQtBVi)

 7. Make sure to check the box "Use unique subfolders."
 Click "Next" to continue.

 ![matlab_profile6](img/GenericProfile6.png)